Code of Conduct 2023

 We strive to adhere to the highest standards of ethical conduct.
 Our commitment to ethical conduct means that we abide by the letter and the spirit of applicable laws and regulations.
 These principles are hallmarks of Morgan Stanley’s culture and reflect our pledge to Do the Right Thing and Put Clients First.

-Each of us is responsible for managing Conduct Risk by:
+Each of us is responsible for addressing Conduct Risk by:

-Morgan Stanley is committed to promoting free and competitive markets.
+Morgan Stanley is committed to promoting free, fair and competitive markets.
 We will not tolerate any attempt by an employee or representative of Morgan Stanley to manipulate the markets or the prices of securities or to impede fair competition.